 Uniform, Herringbone Twill, M1942

 The Army decided that the M1941 HBT uniform was not practical enough as a utilitarian garment.
 The early uniform lacked any real storage capacity for the person.
 The Army quickly adopted a new vision for the fatigue uniform design which would eventually span for over a decade.
 The M1942 fatigue uniform was developed for a much better ease of wearing concept as well as having very large volume cargo pockets on both the jacket and trousers.
 The M1942 uniform continued as a sturdy shell garment to cover the regulation woolen OD or cotton khaki uniform during work details or field training.
 It would also be worn into into battle during the mid WWII and later campaigns of the pacific war.
+The HBT or Herringbone weave pattern was introduced as the first ever "rip stop" type of fabric.
+It was robust, held up and performed well under use and distressed conditions, and was comfortable for the wearer.
+It consisted of a button front cargo pocketed jacket, cargo pocketed trousers, and a frontal visored cap.
+The cap was only protective of the wearers face.
+The earlier daisy mae was not practical for wearing under a helmet but this HBT cap was.
+Hat is ventilated with eyelets on both sides.
+This uniform was initially produced in the same sage shade of OD #5 as pictured hereon.
+It is also produced in a darker version of OD #7.

 This uniform saw service in all theaters of operation in WWII, with most notably in the Pacific and in the European theaters.
 From Luzon to the Beaches of Normandy the cotton HBT was very practical and comfortable.
 The uniform also saw service during the Normandy campaign as a Gas protecting garment soaked in the noxious CC2 Anti-Gas impregnate.